 - Target the most important and immediate areas that will get in the way

-- Implement an individualized and structured curriculum consistent with student goals
+- Implement an individualized and structured agenda consistent with student goals

 - Ensure all inbound logistics are attended to so the student starts strong